johnmaeda/SK-Recipes/README.md

 ---

-This repo is a collection of `.ipynb` (aka "Jupyter notebook") files to be run locally with the following requirements:
+This repo is a collection of `.ipynb` (aka "Jupyter notebook") files to be run locally from VS Code with the following requirements:

 ## 🏁 Prerequisites to getting started with the notebooks in this repo

 > 😱 New to GitHub and VS Code?
-[Beginner instructions are at here.](THE-BASICS.md)
+[Beginner instructions are over here.](THE-BASICS.md)

 Software that needs to be installed on your computer: